About Brandon Maddox

 In 2014, he was selected as the Family Events “Monster Truck Artist of the Year” for his song “The Bigger The Wheels, The Better The Man”, and, at this point started touring the Midwest with the monster truck shows.
 Some of Brandon’s biggest influences in Country Music are Brad Paisley and Keith Urban, “I had grown up with the classics of country; Johnny Cash, Waylon, Hank Sr, but I drifted away from listening to the genre because I wasn’t enjoying what was on the radio.

 That all changed when I saw, Brad Paisley, play at The Grand Old Opry, and I said, ‘now that guy can play the guitar!’”
 Brandon’s goal then was to merge that classic country sound with guitar driven melodies.
 “Brandon fuses today’s country with that traditional sound.
 A rising star over the Music City.”-Jaime Roberts/WOGT/WKSZ Chattanooga.
 “I’ve always thought about writing songs that move people—to dance, laugh, or cry,” Maddox says.
-His newest single “Drive Me to Drink” is clearly doing the job and evoking that response from patrons at his live shows.
+His newest single “Cruising Through a Small Town” is clearly doing the job and evoking that response from patrons at his live shows.
 Every time it’s played in a live performance, there are audience members that point to their spouse and obviously can identify with the song.
 “As soon as we back home to Nashville we knew we had to get in the studio with my producer, Doug Sisemore, of Reba McEntire’s band to capture the magic of this song.”
 Maddox’s new single has a universal theme and catchy lyrics driven by rocking guitars that will have you singing along by the second chorus.